playgen/SUGAR-SocialGamification/doc/features/relationship.md

 ```

 * Removing a friend
-	Like leaving a group, removing a friend updates the user to user relationship using a <xref:PlayGen.SUGAR.Contracts.Shared.RelationshipStatusUpdate> with <xref:PlayGen.SUGAR.Client.UserFriendClient>'s UpdateFriend function.
+	Like leaving a group, removing a friend updates the user to user relationship using a <xref:PlayGen.SUGAR.Contracts.RelationshipStatusUpdate> with <xref:PlayGen.SUGAR.Client.UserFriendClient>'s UpdateFriend function.

 ```cs
 		private void RemoveFriend()